DiogoBarros03/aws_infra_setup/README.md

 This project works alongside the Kubernetes repository where the Python application is deployed using the infrastructure provisioned here.

-See the related repository: [Kubernetes Python App](<https://github.com/DiogoBarros03/cloud-native-monotoring-app>)
+See the related repository: [AWS Cloud Native App](<https://github.com/DiogoBarros03/cloud-native-monotoring-app>)

 ## How to Use